chuckcranor/sndrcv-test/README.md

   make
 ```

-That will produce binaries in the current directory.
+That will produce binaries in the current directory.  "make install"
+will install the binaries in CMAKE_INSTALL_PREFIX/bin (defaults to
+/usr/local/bin) ... add a -DCMAKE_INSTALL_PREFIX=dir to change the
+install prefix from /usr/local to something else.